It was our last day in Alaska. I wanted to do was get in the rental car and do a road trip from Anchorage.

 The options for a day trip from Anchorage was either to go north or south.
 The way north promises Talkeetna, “a historic, frontier town “.
 The way south would lead to Seward and the Harding Ice Field.
 We were afraid the weather would prevent us to see anything in Seward.

-So we decided to go north
+So we decided to go north.
+Talkeetna it is.

 It rained the whole 3 hour drive there.